MCT-master/mct-master.github.io/_posts/2018-11-14-MCT-Heroes.md

 _«I didn’t break anything...
 I just left it as it is.
 But, I added a lot of new works...»_

 German composer/theoretician.
-Born: Mödrath, Germany.
+Born: Mödrath, Germany.

 Stockhausen (1928-2007) grew up as Germany was devoured by the ideology of Nationalsozialismus; it took its toll, also on the young composer, leaving him orphaned.

 1947-1951: Studies at The State Academy for Music in Cologne and The University of Cologne.

 In 1952 he went to Paris and, under the guidance of composers like Oliver Messiaen and Darius Milhaud, Stockhausen was to become one of the 20th century’s greatest influencers on contemporary music.
-Leaving behind him works such as «Gesang der Jünglinge» his pioneering in electronic music can hardly be overestimated, with an impact that spans from Avant-garde to the realm of pop.
+Leaving behind him works such as «Gesang der Jünglinge» his pioneering in electronic music can hardly be overestimated, with an impact that spans from Avant-garde to the realm of pop.

   ## Photo Sources